Home fries, potato chips, hash browns, and potato salad… does any of that sound good to you?

 You can’t grow potatoes and not have mashed potatoes.
 I am a mashed potato girl, and I’ll be honest, when I cook them I add enough butter that I’d probably put Paula Deen to shame!

 To me, potato soup is a tricky thing.
 Either it is creamy, rich, and loaded with lots of great flavors.
-Or it is basically cream and potatoes that tastes like blah.
+Or it is basically cream and potatoes and tastes like blah.
 This recipe seems to hit all of the right notes of flavor.

 Anything that involves both cheese and potatoes sounds wonderful to me.
 However, I’m kind of a snob about my scalloped potatoes.
 This recipe tastes as good as my mom’s.

 We’d love to hear your thoughts on growing potatoes.
 Do you have a specific trick or tip that boosts your potato crop each year?
 Do you grow your potatoes with a specific method (wood box, trash bag, etc.) and you’d like to share your experience and how you made it work well for you?